Main Navigation - Mobile

 c. whether there are grounds for believing that the minor data subject's reasons for precluding parental access are reasonably accurate;

-d. whether the data in question is of such a nature that disclosure of it to the parent may lead to physical or emotional harm to the minor data subject; and
+d. whether the data in question is of such a nature that disclosure of it to the parent/guardian may lead to physical or emotional harm to the minor data subject; and

 C. Private records not accessible to student.

-Students shall not be entitled to access to private data concerning financial records and statements of the student's parent or any information contained therein.
+Students shall not be entitled to access to private data concerning financial records and statements of the student's parent/guardian or any information contained therein.

 IX.
 DISCLOSURE OF CONFIDENTIAL RECORDS